department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/my-va-redirect/UAT/conversation-guide.md

 **For magnification users, if needed to evaluate two-column layout**:  Take a look around this page and talk to me about what you can do from here.

+You logged in from the homepage, and now you are seeing a page called My VA.
 How does that line up with your expectations?

-Is there anything confusing about this?
+Is there anything confusing about having logged in from the homepage and now seeing a page called My VA?

 You mentioned you had recently logged into VA.gov to [what they shared during the warm up].
 Show me what you would do from here if you had come here today to do that same thing.